The association offered the AARE Seminar Series in 2020 after having postponed the conference due to COVID-19.

-Dr Amanda Heffernan and A/Prof Stewart Riddle have curated an exciting line-up of presenters.
-Registration opens a few weeks before each event.
-More information about the latter seminar will be made available in due course.
+Conference Co-Chairs Dr Amanda Heffernan and A/Prof Stewart Riddle curated an exciting line-up of presenters.

 2020 Seminar Series

-Truth, verisimilitude and qualitative inquiry 9 December 2020 (6 pm AEST or 7pm AEDT)
+Truth, verisimilitude and qualitative inquiry 9 December 2020 (6 pm AEST, 7pm AEDT)

 Verisimilitude—the appearance of being true—has been suggested as a criterion for evaluating qualitative research.
 In this seminar, I draw on Deleuze and Guattari’s concept of a minor literature to complicate notions of truth and verisimilitude in qualitative writing.
 Using Kurt Vonnegut’s novel Slaughter 5 as an example, I consider the ways abandoning attempts to represent what really happened may open up new ways of approximating truth and harnessing the forces that give rise to events we describe.